andrewkho/example1/README.md

 * You should now be able to see the new project in the left pane of the Eclipse IDE.
 If you double-click on the project, you will be able to find the source file `FirstProgram.java`.
 * Double-click on the source file to open it in Eclipse.
 Eclipse should, by default, build (or compile) your project when you open it.
 * From Eclipse's `Run` menu select `Run` and you should see the program output in the bottom of the Eclipse window in the Console pane.

+(This video illustrates the steps above: http://vimeo.com/gsathish/eece210-example1.
+The video quality is poor and I will upload an HD quality video soon.)